OlekSt/Fabike/Testing.md

     Results:
     - I am taken to a contact us form
     - I fill it in, and send
-    - I get a confirmation that my message was sent succesfully
+    - I get a confirmation that my message was sent successfully

     Conclusion:
     - Passed.